Best Crib Mattress Based on Science

 Safe crib mattresses keep their shape when a properly sized fitted sheet is used.

 The other requirement is a crib mattress cannot cause an open flame when in contact with fire.
 This regulation is known as 16 CFR Part 1633 Open Flame Testing.
 We will explain later why this testing has led to many harmful chemicals being used in crib mattresses.

 There is a voluntary requirement which is proper labeling of fiber content.

-In October of 2020, the CPSC proposed some new rulings in reference to crib mattress safety, but these rulings have yet to be adopted.
-However, we believe these rulings are worth mentioning.
-They include
+In October of 2020, the CPSC proposed some new rulings in reference to crib mattress safety.
+However, these rulings have yet to be adopted.
+In any case, we believe these rulings are worth mentioning.
+They include;

 - There is no gap wider than two finger widths between the mattress and the side of the crib.

 - The firmness standard proposed by Dr. Ron Somers be mandated

 - Durability standards and testing